stevenhan1991/stevenhan1991.github.io/_pages/about.md

 [<b>Psotdoc Opening</b>] I have one postdoctoral position available focused on representation learning for scientific visualization.
 Applicants interested in working with me can send an email to hanjun@ust.hk with a curriculum vitae and up to three representative publications.

  [<b>Ph.D.
-Applicant</b>] I plan to recuit one or two Ph.D. students in 2027 Fall.
+Applicant</b>] I plan to recuit one student in 2027 Fall.
 If you are interested in working with me, please send an email to hanjun@ust.hk and fill out this <a href='https://forms.gle/FBWqxbXtYLyB9Rkw9'>form</a>.
 <br/>

 Email Subject: School-Name-Ph.D.